batcast/learngit/readme.txt

-Git is a version control system distributed under the GPL.
+Git(VCS) is a version control system distributed under the GPL.